MangoHaha/Personalized_Recommendation_ARCH/README.md

     <img src="image/Recommendation Arch.png" alt="Drawing" style="width: 400px;"/>

 * ***Dataset News****

-    We can use various Machine/Deep Learning techniques for News dataset
+    <br>We can use various Machine/Deep Learning techniques for News dataset
-    Text: NLP can be applied for tagging and translation for game language, like GG
+    <br>Text: NLP can be applied for tagging and translation for game language, like GG
-    Image: Image classification can be applied for recommendation
+    <br>Image: Image classification can be applied for recommendation
-    Video: Deep Learning LSTM/RNN
+    <br>Video: Deep Learning LSTM/RNN